Code-Institute-Submissions/NFox13-MS2-Resubmittal/README.md

 #### Desktop Navigation

 A full width navbar is in operation allowing users to see their options in an easy to follow format.

+#### Contact form

+The contact form uses emailjs, this has been tested and works as intended.

+On submittal of the form the app provider receives an emal with the contact details of the person contacting and then the person contacting receives an email to say that a member of the Walking rocks team will be in contact.
+The form refreshes to show it has been submitted.

 ### Responsiveness